1980 World Series: Aftermath

 Minutes after the final out, Pennsylvania Governor Dick Thornburgh issued a proclamation declaring the next day "Philadelphia Phillies Day" in the state.
 That day, a parade down Broad Street celebrated the Phillies win.
 About half a million attended the parade, the first ticker-tape parade down Broad Street since the Flyers won the Stanley Cup in 1975, as it made its way to John F. Kennedy Stadium.
 Another 800,000 gathered around the stadium.
 The parade was part of a day of statewide celebrations throughout Pennsylvania, per Thornburgh's proclamation.

 In 1980, all four of Philadelphia's major professional sports teams played for the championship of their respective sports, but only the Phillies were victorious.
-The Sixers lost to the Los Angeles Lakers in mid-May, eight days later the Flyers lost to the New York Islanders, and the Eagles would lose to the Oakland Raiders in Super Bowl XV in January 1981.
+The 76ers lost in the NBA Finals to the Los Angeles Lakers in mid-May, eight days later the Flyers lost in the Stanley Cup Final to the New York Islanders, and the Eagles would lose to the Oakland Raiders in Super Bowl XV in January 1981.
 In conjunction with championships won by two teams from Pittsburgh (the Pirates won the World Series a year before, and the Steelers won Super Bowls XIII and XIV), the state of Pennsylvania as a whole had three title teams in a span of two years.

 Soon after the World Series, members of both teams played for a week on Family Feud with host Richard Dawson.
 The week of shows was billed as a World Series Rematch Week.
 The Royals won three out of the five games played, with all the money going to charity.

 The 1980 World Series was the first of numerous World Series that journeyman outfielder Lonnie Smith (then with the Phillies) participated in.
 He was also a part of the 1982 World Series (as a member of the St. Louis Cardinals), 1985 World Series (as a member of the Kansas City Royals), and the and 1992 World Series as a member of the Atlanta Braves.
 The two Braves seasons were the only years in which he played for the losing team in the Series.

-Another playoff matchup involving Philadelphia and Kansas City would not take place until Super Bowl LVII in the NFL season, pitting the Chiefs against the Eagles, with Kansas City emerging victorious 38-35.
-They would face each other again two years later. with the Eagles avenging their loss in Super Bowl LIX, winning 40-22.
-With no Kansas City-based team in either the NBA or the NHL (both leagues previously had a Kansas City-based team in the Kings and Scouts respectively), and with the cities' other respective sports teams also being in opposing conferences, the only currently possible Philadelphia vs. Kansas City playoff matchups would be for the respective league championships, these being either the World Series, the Super Bowl, or in the case of Sporting Kansas City against the Philadelphia Union of Major League Soccer, the MLS Cup.